total-typescript/total-typescript-book/book-content/book.md

 ## Working in JavaScript

-If you’re a JavaScript user, you might have noticed that lots of these features are already available without using TypeScript.
+If you're a JavaScript user, you might have noticed that lots of these features are already available without using TypeScript.
 Autocomplete, organizing imports, auto imports and hovering all work in JavaScript.
 Why is that?

-It’s because of TypeScript.
-TypeScript’s IDE server is not just running on TypeScript files, but on JavaScript files too.
-That means that some of TypeScript’s amazing IDE experience is also available in JavaScript.
+It's because of TypeScript.
+TypeScript's IDE server is not just running on TypeScript files, but on JavaScript files too.
+That means that some of TypeScript's amazing IDE experience is also available in JavaScript.

-Some features aren’t available in JavaScript out of the box.
+Some features aren't available in JavaScript out of the box.
 The most prominent is in-IDE errors.
-Without type annotations, TypeScript isn’t confident enough about the shape of your code to give you accurate warnings.
+Without type annotations, TypeScript isn't confident enough about the shape of your code to give you accurate warnings.

-> TIP: There is a system for adding types to `.js` files using JSDoc comments which TypeScript supports, but it isn’t enabled by default.
-We’ll touch on that later.
+> TIP: There is a system for adding types to `.js` files using JSDoc comments which TypeScript supports, but it isn't enabled by default.
+We'll touch on that later.

 The reason TypeScript does this is, first of all, to support a better experience working in JavaScript for VSCode users.
-A subset of TypeScript’s features is better than nothing at all.
+A subset of TypeScript's features is better than nothing at all.

 But the upshot is that moving to TypeScript should feel extremely familiar for JavaScript users.
-It’s the same IDE experience, just better.
+It's the same IDE experience, just better.

 ## Exercises